 During this stage, the virus is replicating in your bird’s system and there are no outward signs of infection.
 This stage can last for up to a few weeks.

 This is when lesions begin to appear on your bird’s skin or feathers.

-Birds that survive the infection will usually recover within a few weeks, although some symptoms may linger for longer.
+Birds that survive the infection will usually recover within a few weeks, although some symptoms will linger for longer.
 During this stage, affected birds should be kept warm and given plenty of rest to help their bodies heal.

 Treating Pigeon Pox